exnil/crop_planner/readme.md

 ---

 ### March 19th, 2016 - Project Reuploading
 Due to an error on GitHub, I unfortunately had to delete this repository and recreate it.
 All previous watches, stars, and forks will have been lost.
 There aren't any more issues now, so feel free to watch/star/fork the project again.
+The github.io page itself was unaffected by this.

 Thank you for your support.